wallarm/product-documentation/docs/latest/user-guides/settings/applications.md

     * The [environment variable](../../admin-en/installation-docker-en.md#run-the-container-passing-the-environment-variables) `WALLARM_APPLICATION` if Wallarm is installed as NGINX-based Docker container.
     * The [Ingress annotation](../../admin-en/configure-kubernetes-en.md#ingress-annotations) `wallarm-application` if Wallarm is installed as the Ingress controller.
     * The parameter [`application`](../../admin-en/configuration-guides/envoy/fine-tuning.md#basic-settings) if Wallarm is installed as Envoy-based Docker container with a mounted configuration file.
+    * The application configuration in the Edge connector setup window.

     The value can be a positive integer except for `0`.